Windows 10 Privacy

 - Writing

-Be default BlackFog Privacy locks down your system so that no data is collected by the operating system.
+Be default BlackFog locks down your system so that no data is collected by the operating system.
 We also notify you of any changes to your microphone, in case it is being used to record conversations without your knowledge.

 Online Privacy and Advertising